NCR-Corporation/sample-app-burgers/README.md

 1. Python 3.0 version or [higher](https://www.python.org/downloads/).
 2. A Python IDE, we chose [PyCharm](https://www.jetbrains.com/pycharm/download/#section=mac).
 3. Django latest version.
-   - Open PyCharm terminal and type `$ python3 -m pip install Django`
+   - Open PyCharm terminal and type `$ python -m pip install Django`
 4. Python Requests module.
-   - Open PyCharm terminal and type `$ python3 -m pip install requests`
+   - Open PyCharm terminal and type `$ python -m pip install requests`
 5. Django packages.
 Run the following commands in PyCharm terminal.
-   - [Django Compressor](https://django-compressor.readthedocs.io/en/stable/) `$ python3 -m pip install django_compressor`
+   - [Django Compressor](https://django-compressor.readthedocs.io/en/stable/) `$ python -m pip install django_compressor`
-   - [Django REST framework](https://www.django-rest-framework.org/) `$ python3 -m pip install djangorestframework`
-   - [Django Debug Toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) `$ python3 -m pip install django-debug-toolbar`
+   - [Django Debug Toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) `$ python -m pip install django-debug-toolbar`
-   - [django-requests-debug-toolbar](https://github.com/marceltschoppch/django-requests-debug-toolbar) `$ python3 -m pip install django-requests-debug-toolbar`
+   - [django-requests-debug-toolbar](https://github.com/marceltschoppch/django-requests-debug-toolbar) `$ python -m pip install django-requests-debug-toolbar`
-   - [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) `$ python3 -m pip install django-crispy-forms`
+   - [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) `$ python -m pip install django-crispy-forms`
-   - [django-web-profiler](https://github.com/MicroPyramid/django-web-profiler) `$ python3 -m pip install django-web-profiler`
+   - [django-web-profiler](https://github.com/MicroPyramid/django-web-profiler) `$ python -m pip install django-web-profiler`

 ## Setting up the Developer Environment

 Ensure that you have access to your Shared Key, Secret Key, NEP Application Key, and NEP Organization.
 Inside of the Settings file ( found in _/ncr-burgers-demo/code/BugersUnlimited_), fill in those values with your credentials.
 Once the values have been filled in, you will need to create your sites and catalog.

 1. Creating Sites
    - As part of the initial configuration, you will need to set up at least two sites.
-Instructions for doing so can be found under [Site documentation](https://developer.ncr.com/portals/dev-portal/api-explorer/details/15/documentation?version=1.99&path=post_sites_import) in the DevEx portal and in the [reference material](https://burgersdemo.ncrcloud.com/burger/about#Sites_Quick_Start) on the application demo site.
+Instructions for doing so can be found under [Site documentation](https://developer.ncr.com/portals/dev-portal/api-explorer/details/645/documentation?proxy=bsp-site-site-v1&path=get_extensions) in the DevEx portal and in the [reference material](https://developer.ncr.com/portals/dev-portal/api-explorer/details/645/how-to?howToId=142) on the application demo site.
-2. Creating a Catalog
+2. Creating a Menu
-   - You will also need to set up your catalog at this time.
-This will serve as your menu.
-Instructions can be found in the [Catalog documentation](https://developer.ncr.com/portals/dev-portal/api-explorer/details/8/documentation?version=2.99) in the DevEx portal and in the [reference material](https://burgersdemo.ncrcloud.com/burger/about#Tutorial_Catalog) on the application demo site.
+   - You will also need to set up your menu at this time.
+Instructions can be found in the [Menu documentation](https://developer.ncr.com/portals/dev-portal/api-explorer/details/441/documentation?proxy=bsp-items-menu-v2&path=get_menu-details_menuId) in the DevEx portal and in the [reference material](https://developer.ncr.com/portals/dev-portal/api-explorer/details/441/how-to?howToId=44) on the application demo site.

 Once your developer environment has been installed and configured using the steps above, you will be ready to use the sample app.